-Expenditure in 2021/22 totalled £2.8m.
-Current reserves stand at £1m (36% of annual expenditure).
+Expenditure in 2022/23 totalled £2.7m.
+Current reserves stand at £1m (39% of annual expenditure).
 The Consortium aims to have reserves in the region of 25-30% of annual expenditure.

 The Board of Trustees reviews the level of reserves at each Board meeting.
-Actions have been taken in 2022/23 to reduce annual surpluses including a reduction in the candidate fee.
+Actions were taken in 2022/23 to reduce annual surpluses including a reduction in the candidate fee.